GrantBartlett/dashboard/README.md

-Dashboard
+Saudi Fashion Magazine API
 =========

 # This is an <h1> tag
 ## Get requests /api/v1/users
-To fetch a request, the following parameters are available:
+To fetch a request from the API, the following parameters are available:

 Type | Parameter | Example
 ------------ | ------------- | -------------